ankiano/resource-naming-guide/docs/source/index.rst

 Homonymy, polysemy, and false cognates
 ===========

-| Words that sound alike, words with multiple meanings, and words that look similar but mean different things
+| Words that sound alike, words with multiple meanings, and words that look similar but mean different things.
 | Sometimes, the same word can refer to different resources: ``bank`` can mean a financial institution or the edge of a river.
 | Resources with names that sound alike or have many meanings can be mistaken or incorrectly identified, especially by automated processes that cannot use common sense or context.